racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Scripting/Home/InteractiveScripting.md

 #Adding Interactivity to Scripts

-The PyLabs framework is designed to create scripts.
+The Pylabs framework is designed to create scripts.
 These scripts can be executed in an unattended way.
 However sometimes you may need user input to complete a script, for example in an installation script asking for the hostname of the machine.
-PyLabs scripts are by default non-interactive and therefore you must enable the interactivity in your scripts, if interactivity is required.
+Pylabs scripts are by default non-interactive and therefore you must enable the interactivity in your scripts, if interactivity is required.

 To do so, add this line to your script, at least after the `from pylabs.InitBase import *` line: